 Discover the adventures, profits and dangers of Lake Michigan schooner and steamship travel with a visit to the Boathouse exhibition "Rowing Them Safely Home—Shipwrecks and Lifesaving on Lake Michigan."

-The structure, designed by architect Nic Wilkens, is a contemporary reference to the old Lake Michigan lifesaving stations, and acts as a gathering place for garden visitors.
-Featured here is the restored 1854 Francis lifesaving boat—one of America's earliest lifesaving boats, along with a display on shipping and shipwrecks.
-Funded in part by 2012 Museums for America Grant.
+The boathouse structure, designed by architect Nic Wilkens, is a contemporary reference to the old Lake Michigan lifesaving stations, and acts as a gathering place for garden visitors.
+Featured here is the restored 1854 Francis Metallic Surfboat—one of America's earliest lifesaving vessels, along with a display on shipping and shipwrecks.
+Rowing Them Safely Home was funded in part by 2012 Museums for America Grant.
+Thanks to documentation work undertaken by History Center volunteers, the Francis Metallic Surfboat is listed as a Michigan Historical Site and on the National Register of Historic Places.

 See more photos of the Rowing Them Home Safely exhibit and design.

-Publicly initiated in the summer of 2010, the garden project is gradually converting the 1.16-acre schoolhouse grounds into a walk-through, living classroom weaving historical and ecological stories together to exemplify our area's heritage.
+Publicly initiated in the summer of 2010, the garden project is gradually converting the 1.16-acre schoolhouse grounds into a walk-through, living classroom weaving historical, cultural and ecological stories together to exemplify our area's heritage.

-A series of topical "learning areas" explore various facets of our area's history, featuring a peach orchard, a Mt.
-Baldhead viewing station, children's garden and schoolyard games, and a rhododendron garden, among others.
+A series of thematic learning stations explore various facets of our area's history, featuring a peach orchard, a wildflower & rain garden, children's garden and schoolyard games, and a rhododendron garden, among others.